-The Annual Programme Monitoring Quality Assurance Manual sets out the approved processes and the operation of responsibilities for Annual Programme Monitoring.
+The Continuous Programme Monitoring Quality Assurance Manual sets out the approved processes and the operation of responsibilities for Annual Programme Monitoring.